 The Bend, Oregon real estate market has reflected this trend: home prices in Bend are high and getting higher.
 So why do so many people want to live in Bend?
 We think you’ll have a pretty good idea by the end of this article.

-(Maybe you’ve already decided to make the move yourself.
+Maybe you’ve already decided to make the move yourself.
 Congratulations, and be sure to check out our Beginner’s Guide to Bend: 5 Steps to a Successful Relocation.
 If you’re relocating from California, you might also want to read our Guide to Moving to Oregon from California.

 Living in Bend, Oregon: A Place and a State of Mind